Having more fun than a human being should be allowed to have, Rush Limbaugh.

 Yeah, we're figuring out here the money is running out.

-At the end of next year, everybody has to be self-sustaining, and nobody's gonna be.
+At the end of next year, everybody has to be self-sustaining, and nobody's going to be.

-There isn't any state that's gonna be self-sustaining with Obamacare, because there are all these costs that nobody, quote unquote, knew existed, and all the promises of how cheap it was going to be have been blown to sky high.
+There isn't any state that's going to be self-sustaining with Obamacare because there are all these costs that nobody, quote unquote, knew existed.

-So there isn't any state that's gonna be solvent in this.
+So there isn't any state that's going to be solvent in this.

 So Mr. Motley here has written about this effort, calling it yet another terrible idea.